rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 Fundamentally, `bar` had a pre-condition on `x` being even, but it did not make that pre-condition explicit.
 Not at least as far as the type-system is aware.

-The predicate version of `even` (`even :: Int -> Bool`) cannot help us at all.
+The predicate version `even :: Int -> Bool` cannot help us at all, because booleans are not expressive enough to preserve the knowledge that we need.
 However, its alternative `even :: Int -> Maybe Int` can!
 We just need to push it a little more.

 As we have said before, a `Just x` produced by `even x` can be regarded as **evidence** that `x` is even.
 Hence, by following a type-driven approach, we could pick a type other than `Int` for `a` in `Maybe a`.
 That is, a "special" type like `a`, but equipped with the semantic: